 - Demonstrate excellent attendance and punctuality.
 Participants must demonstrate good interpersonal skills, including the absence of stranger danger or boundary concerns.
 Participants must be able to remain self-directed and on task for six hours a day, which includes training and class time instruction.

-- Have a valid Nevada ID, Social Security card, and Health Card are mandatory.
+- Have a valid Nevada ID, Social Security card, and Health Card - all are mandatory.